A Touch of Sin: Reception

-Review aggregation website Rotten Tomatoes gives the film a score of 94% based on reviews from 83 critics.
+Review aggregation website Rotten Tomatoes gives the film a score of 95% based on reviews from 92 critics.
 The site's consensus states, "Its screenplay isn't as graceful as the choreography of its action sequences, but A Touch of Sin offers enough stylishly satisfying violence to muscle past its rough spots."

 A Touch of Sin was well received at Cannes, with some critics calling its genre elements, including scenes of graphic violence, a stylistic departure from some of Jia's past works, known for quiet realism and surreal visions of contemporary China.
 Dennis Lim of the Los Angeles Times notes that although the style may be different, the disturbing themes of the film built on the social criticism in Jia's earlier work.
 Manohla Dargis of The New York Times praised the film saying "it has the urgency of a screaming headline but one inscribed with visual lyricism, emotional weight and a belief in individual rights".

+In 2013, A Touch of Sin was chosen by Cahiers du Cinéma as one of the annual top 10 films.
 In 2017, A Touch of Sin was chosen by The New York Times as one of the 25 best films of the 21st century.

+Awards

+The film won the Georges Delerue Award for Best Soundtrack/Sound Design, by Lim Giong, at Film Fest Gent in 2013.